 Moving to Geneva

-Switzerland’s most international city awaits expats moving to Geneva.
-As one of the European headquarters of the United Nations, World Health Organization and several multinational corporations, its identity is diverse and complex.
+As one of the European headquarters of the United Nations, the World Health Organization and several multinational corporations, Geneva's identity is diverse and complex.
 The official language is French, but expats are just as likely to hear its multilingual population speaking English, Spanish or German.

 Expats will have ample opportunity to find respite from the working week and enjoy a great lifestyle in Geneva.
 Public parks cover a quarter of the city and dozens of museums stand as monuments to the past, with striking views of the Alps painting the horizon.